 4.0 SPONSOR RESPONSIBILITIES

 4.2 Sponsors are expected to maintain responsible standards concerning the use of alcoholic beverages at the event.
-Any use leading to offensive behavior or disorderly conduct will result in the immediate dismissal of service to the individual(s) involved and/or to the sponsoring group.
+Any use leading to offensive behavior or disorderly conduct may result in the immediate dismissal of service to the individual(s) involved and/or to the sponsoring group.
 Further disciplinary action may be taken if necessary (via UWS Chapter 17 or criminal action).
-In addition, facility use privileges may be suspended for a period of time.
+In addition, future events may be modified and/or facility use privileges may be suspended for a period of time.
 Any repeated violation will be cause for facility use denials as well as recommended sanctions.

-4.3 Sponsors are responsible to ensure that advertisement of events where alcohol will be served shall follow current university posting policies.
-If necessary, this posting policy will be provided to the sponsor by the appropriate university designee (see 2.3).
+4.3 Sponsors are responsible to ensure that advertisement of events where alcohol will be served shall follow current university posting policies..

 |Web Development Team-UW

 Last Web revision on August 29, 2013 by cmw.